-Optionally, you can choose different output formats for converted files, or use Template Files created with Able2Extract Desktop Application.
-You can read more about Template Files in Section 5.
+Optionally you can choose different output formats for converted files, or use Template (Options) Files made using Able2Extract Desktop application.

-The password field is mandatory only if the Input File is password protected.
-Currently, only ASCII / ISO 8859-1 (Latin-1) characters are supported for passwords.
+Password field is mandatory only if the Input File is password protected.
+Currently, only ASCII / ISO 8859-1 (Latin-1) characters are supported for password.